devsvbr/devsvbr.github.io/_posts/2017-05-31-linux-quick-guide-counting-lines-using-wc.md

 comments: true
 series: "Linux Quick Guide"
 title: "Counting lines using wc"
-description: "Quick guide on using wc to compute the number of lines of files."
+description: "Quick guide on using wc to compute the number of lines in files."
 date: 2017-05-31 14:44:00 -0300
 author: Eric Yuzo
 categories: [linux, shell]
 ---
-The `wc` command is used to compute the number of lines of a file:
+The `wc` command is used to compute the number of lines in a file:

 ```bash
 wc -l [FILE]